pulumi/pulumi-hugo/themes/default/content/_index.md

       - /logos/tech/ci-cd/travis-ci.svg

 build:
-  title: Code faster
+  title: Write your configuration quickly
   description: |
-    Pulumi gives you a faster inner dev loop for IaC by allowing you to use your existing IDE with Intellisense and unit tests working out the box.
-You also can tap into the power of programming languages to model your infrastructure.
+    Pulumi helps you speed up your inner dev loop for IaC by allowing you to use an IDE giving you statement completion, real-time type checking, and interactive documentation working out the box.
+In addition you can leverage all the capabilities of the programming language of your choice to help you reduce the total number of lines of code you're writing.
   items:
+    - title: Flexible and expressive
+      description: |
+        Pulumi allows you to write expressive and easily legible logic into your configurations, removing the need for clever workarounds to handle simple use cases.

     - title: Share and reuse
       description: |
         You can use Pulumi Packages to build best-practice abstractions available in all supported languages.

-    - title: Be productive
-      description: |
-        Reduce the time spent switch between by docs in browser and code IDE with Intellisense supported out of the box.

-    - title: Flexible and expressive
-      description: Loops, conditionals, functions, classes, and more.
   code:
     - title: index.ts
       language: typescript